Rizz0S/programming-univbasics-nds-nds-to-insight-raw-brackets-lab/README.md

 ```

 Based on this code and its output, we can slowly step toward a model of how to
-get the piece counts we need.
-As part of our strategy we're still printing out
+get the prices we need to add together.
+As part of our strategy we're still
-useful "debug" data to the screen.
-In that debug data we see a way forward.
+printing out useful "debug" data to the screen.
+In that debug data we see a way
+forward.
 Instead of printing out:

 `(1, 0, 3) is: {:name=>"Grape Drink", :price=>1}`